Supriya-Suresh/eYSIP-2017_Vegetable-Identification-Using-Transfer-Learning/AutoTrain/README.md

 In this folder, `transferveg.py` is the main script which should be run every 4 days to Retrain the model.

 # Images
-This folder should contain all the test images which are labelled as described in the wiki.
+Create a folder called Images which should contain all the test images which are labelled as described in the wiki.
+Note that here the folder is called Images rather than veg.

 # Logs
 Everytime `transferveg.py` is run, all debugging information is output to this folder.
+This folder is automatically created.